Investigating the convergence properties of iterative ptychography for atomic-resolution low-dose imaging: Evaluation using simulated data

 The simulation used an acceleration voltage of 200 kV, a convergence angle of 13 mrad, and a focused aberration free probe.
 Sufficient information redundancy is a key factor for a successful iterative ptychography reconstruction, and is achieved via the overlap of the areas illuminated at adjacent probe positions.
 Typically, an overlap of approximately 60-80\% is sufficient \cite{bunk_influence_2008}.
 In this case, a step size of approximately 20 pm was employed to ensure an overlap of about 80\%.
 The propagation of the electron wave through the specimen was performed under the multislice approximation. \cite{cowley_scattering_1957, goodman_numerical_1974, ishizuka_new_1977}.
 Owing to the dominant use of low-angle scattering, and hence the minor role of thermal diffuse scattering in this application of electron ptychography, lattice vibrations were not considered.
 Figure \ref{fig-3} is the resulting projected potential of the 2 nm thick FAPbBr$_{3}$ specimen.
 The probe intensity is given in figure \ref{fig-2}.
 Dose-limited, and hence noisy, data is obtained from the simulated 4D dataset by applying Poisson statistics.

-Figure \ref{fig-4} presents the simulated ptychographic reconstructions obtained using the ePIE, rPIE, ER, WASP, and SSB algorithms, along with a virtual annular dark field (vADF) image generated by integrating the intensity over a rather small angular range of 14 to 32 mrad.
-Note that the pixelated detector employed has a maximum scattering angle of 32 mrad.
-The ePIE, rPIE, ER, and WASP implementations, originally from Ref. \cite{andrew_maiden_ptychography_2025}, were translated into Python.
-For SSB, pyPtychoSTEM was used\cite{noauthor_pyptychostem_2024}.
+Figure \ref{fig-4} shows simulated ptychographic reconstructions obtained with the ePIE, rPIE, ER, WASP, and SSB algorithms, together with a virtual annular dark-field (vADF) image generated by integrating the intensity over the angular range of 14–32 mrad.
+The pixelated detector used here has a maximum collection angle of 32 mrad.
+The ePIE, rPIE, ER, and WASP implementations were adapted from Ref. \cite{andrew_maiden_ptychography_2025} and translated into Python, while SSB reconstructions were carried out using pyPtychoSTEM \cite{noauthor_pyptychostem_2024}.
 For the update coefficients, we used $\alpha = \beta = 10^{-4}$ in ePIE and $\alpha = \beta = 10^{5}$ in rPIE and WASP.
 These values were selected empirically from parameter sets that yielded convergence.
 In the following section, we discuss the influence of different coefficient choices on algorithmic convergence and the resulting phase-object reconstructions.

 A total of 30 iterations was employed for the iterative algorithms to ensure sufficient convergence of the reconstruction while balancing computational efficiency.
 This number was chosen based on prior experience and convergence behavior observed in similar datasets, where further iterations showed diminishing improvements.